The terms vegan and plant-based are often used interchangeably, but they actually mean two different things.

 The word “plant-based” was coined in 1980 by a biochemist.
 He used it for his research on a diet that does not include meat.
 The word is now used to describe diets that are plant-based, and not just for animals.

 If you are plant-based, you focus more on consuming foods that come mostly from plants.
 You are not necessarily vegan or vegetarian or that you NEVER consume dairy, meats, and poultry, or fish.

 The plant-based diet might include whole foods like fruits and vegetables while excluding processed foods such as chips or fried food products.

 So, whilst there might be a consideration for the exploitation of animals, the main consideration might be primarily for the whole food diet, regardless.

 Let’s Bring It Together

-This means you eat a well-rounded diet that contains less processed foods and sugar and more wholesome foods.
+This means also of course that you will be eating a more well-rounded diet that contains less processed and more wholesome foods.

 Keep portions reasonable, and make sure you get regular exercise to the best of your ability, doing an activity you enjoy.

 It also means making sure you get the right nutrients.
 Getting the right balance on a Vegan diet is so important, and it can sometimes lend itself to deficiencies when it comes to certain vitamins and minerals – check out this Healthline article for some more info on that.